 For many people, a morning without caffeine means a sluggish start to the day.
 Caffeine is a nervous system stimulant that clears drowsiness and gives you an energy boost.

 Caffeine is such an effective stimulant that many people are using a highly concentrated caffeine powder, or caffeine anhydrous, to stimulate athletic performance or weight loss.
-According to the U.S. Food and Drug Administration (FDA), a teaspoon of caffeine powder is the equivalent of 28 cups of coffee.
+According to the

 This brings up questions about caffeine’s effects on your health.
 Is all this caffeine beneficial?
 How much caffeine is too much of a good thing?